gyrusdentatus/nymCHAT/README.md

 ---
 ## Script Overview

-- `connectionUtils.py`: Manages WebSocket connection to `nym-client`.
+- `connectionUtils.py`: Manages Mixnet operations using Rust-Python FFI library.
 - `cryptographyUtils.py`: Handles cryptographic operations like key generation, signing, encryption, and decryption.
 - `dbUtils.py`: Manages the local SQLite database for contacts and messages.
 - `messageHandler.py`: Handles the logic for registering, logging in, and managing messages.